glowkeeper/P3D/docs/assignment/assignment.md

 9. Future work.
 A short description of how your scene and game could progress beyond this coursework
 10. Appendices.
 Including, at the very minimum:
  A. Your GDD
- B. A link to your GitHub repository
+ B. A link to your source-code repository
  C. Your scripts
  D. References to any assets you used
  F. Report References